[Case 01]

 [01] User Research

-Literature review based on biophilia, SRT, and ART.
+Literature review on biophilia, SRT, ART

-Informal session with 15 mental health professionals (focus group attempt).
+Session with 15 mental health professionals

-Observations of 19 hospitalized patients using NaturalVR.
+Observations of 19 hospitalized patients using NaturalVR

 [01] User Research

-Literature review based on biophilia, SRT, and ART.
+Literature review on biophilia, SRT, ART

-Informal session with 15 mental health professionals (focus group attempt).
+Session with 15 mental health professionals

-Observations of 19 hospitalized patients using NaturalVR.
+Observations of 19 hospitalized patients using NaturalVR

 [01] User Research

-Literature review based on biophilia, SRT, and ART.
+Literature review on biophilia, SRT, ART

-Informal session with 15 mental health professionals (focus group attempt).
+Session with 15 mental health professionals

-Observations of 19 hospitalized patients using NaturalVR.
+Observations of 19 hospitalized patients using NaturalVR

 [02] Insights